A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: An example of a two-qubit gate that generates entanglement but is strongly vulnerable to the thermal fluctuations of the phonons

-It is not difficult to implement a two-qubit gate which generates entanglement between ions A and B. However, if we try to make the two-qubit gate robust under the thermal fluctuations of the phonons, we notice that it is very difficult.
-This section gives a concrete example of a two-qubit gate that is designed carelessly, and we explain that it is weak for the thermal noise of the phonons.
+It is not difficult to implement a two-qubit gate that generates entanglement between ions A and B. However, if we try to make the two-qubit gate robust under the thermal fluctuations of the phonons, we notice that it is very difficult.
+This section gives a concrete example of a two-qubit gate that is strongly sensitive to the thermal noise of the phonons.

-Let us consider a system that consists of ions A, B and phonons.
+Let us consider a system that consists of ions A, B, and phonons.
 We assume that its Hamiltonian is given by

 where $\alpha=\eta\Omega$ and $\kappa$ is a dimensionless parameter.
 We can obtain $H_{\mbox{ A}}$ and $H_{\mbox{ B}}$ defined by Eq.~(\ref{Hamiltonian-toy-model-0}) by applying the rotating-wave approximation to Eq.~(\ref{ion-trap-Hamiltonian-basic-0}).
 For the sake of simplicity, we assume $\kappa>0$.
 Here, we prepare the initial state of the system given by $|g\rangle_{\mbox{ A}}|g\rangle_{\mbox{ B}}|0\rangle_{\mbox{ P}}$, so that we only need to consider three orthonormal vectors $\{ |g\rangle_{\mbox{ A}}|g\rangle_{\mbox{ B}}|0\rangle_{\mbox{ P}}, |e\rangle_{\mbox{ A}}|e\rangle_{\mbox{ B}}|0\rangle_{\mbox{ P}}, |g\rangle_{\mbox{ A}}|e\rangle_{\mbox{ B}}|1\rangle_{\mbox{ P}} \}$ for examining the time evolution of $|\psi(t)\rangle$.
 We describe these three vectors as